jabirali/geneus/README.md

-title:  Overview
-author: Jabir Ali Ouassou
-date:   2016-04-13

-@NOTE The documentation is incomplete, and parts of it are already out-of-date.
-      The plan is to amend it with a discussion of the configuration file format as well as some example programs as soon as possible.

 This is a set of numerical programs for solving the Usadel diffusion equation in superconducting nanostructures, both in and out of equilibrium.
 The programs are quite flexible, being able to treat systems with e.g. magnetic elements, spin-orbit